AgapovOne/LivePhotoToVideo/README.md

 Pet project on Swift.
 Planning to release on AppStore.

-~~Using RxSwift, Cartography.
-Experimenting with Photos framework~~
+__Using RxSwift, Cartography.
+Experimenting with Photos framework__

+Agapov Alexey, Sep 2017